 Lost three houses, but the tasting room remains.
 Visit their website to join the mailing list.

 The fire burned everything around the winery, however the winery building, tasting room, caves, and historic barn were saved.
-The winery will resume tastings in the near future.
+The winery has resumed tastings.

 The winery experienced extensive damage.
 Visit their website to inquire about wine.